enspiral/handbook/agreements/catalyst.md

 In chemistry, a Catalyst is an agent of change, used in small amounts relative to the reactants, which reduces the amount of energy required to create a reaction, and activates the rest of the system without itself getting consumed.

 With Catalysts at Enspiral, we are attempting to take the function of executive leadership, share it across multiple agents, and cycle many people through the role under a set time limit.
-The goal is to increase the rate of evolution at Enspiral by reducing friction people encounter trying to make changes and improvements.
+The goal is to maintain a rhythm of evolution at Enspiral by inviting contribution, participation, and action, whilst reducing the friction people encounter trying to make changes and improvements.

 ### Roles & Responsibilities